| | |

 How can you optimize the costs of cloth diapers?

 All of that said, I still believe that you can save money using cloth diapers.
 If you buy your cloth diapers second hand you can reduce your costs significantly!
 I bought a complete set of cloth diapers for only 200 euros (approx. 215 dollars).
-Another advantage of used cloth diapers is that you don’t have to wash them multiple times before absorption is optimal.
+Another advantage of using cloth diapers is that you don’t have to wash them multiple times before absorption is optimal.
 If you use your cloth diapers for more than one child the financial advantage is even bigger.

 To sum it up on the pros and cons of cloth diapers on your finances I would say: it depends.
-If you use them consistently, buy them second hand and use them for more than one child you definitely can save money.
+If you use them consistently, buy them second-hand, and use them for more than one child you definitely can save money.

-Pros and cons of cloth diapers: user friendliness
+Pros and cons of cloth diapers: user-friendliness

 Washing cloth diapers

 Even if the washing is very easy and can go quickly I struggle with planning the washing still.
 If we leave for a weekend to visit my in-laws (and we visit them almost twice a month!)
 I have to plan the washing right before the trip.
-I don’t like to waste a whole cycle to only a few diapers so I have to plan well in advance when I wash the diapers in order to do the last cycle before we leave.
+I don’t like to waste a whole cycle on only a few diapers so I have to plan well in advance when I wash the diapers to do the last cycle before we leave.
 If you are not at home more frequently too and don’t plan to bring your cloth diapers to other places you might have the same planning struggles.

 Smell and waste